wunderundfitzig/ffa-website/README.md

   });
   ```

-  (This is basically a custom wordpress plugin)
+  (This is just a very simple wordpress plugin)